ttidesign/Swirl-Backend/README.md

 <img  width='100%' src='./images/homescreen.jpeg' alt='project home screen'>

 ## User Stories
-This website is for coffee and espresso lovers who love to have their drinks by a skillful barista.
+This website is for coffee and espresso lovers who love to have their drinks made by a skillful barista.
 However, it's hard for people to go outside, make a trip to their nearby stores and grab their drinks because of the Covid19 lockdown.
-Therefore, Swirl focused on letting people order their drinks and have them deliver to their home.
-User friendly interfaces with minimal page transitions, users can order drinks and have it delivered to their home as fast as few clicks.
-Users don't need to Sign-up for an account to order drinks, they can simple add their drinks of choice and proceed to payment.
+Therefore, Swirl focused on letting people order their drink and have it deliver to their home.
+User friendly interfaces with minimal page transitions, users can order drinks and have them deliver to their home as fast as few clicks.
+Users don't need to Sign-up for an account to order drinks, they can simply add their drinks of choice and proceed to payment.
 Using PayPal or cards (majors credit cards accepted), users can order their drinks and not worry about having to go to stores.

 ## Installation and Usage
 [The website](https://swirl-project.herokuapp.com/) is up and running, no addition installation is needed.
 It's built with Django and Python for backend, Javascripts, Django template, CSS and MDBootstrap for front end.
 In case you want to have this project on your local machine and try different things, you can fork and clone this repo, install necessary dependencies, activate virtual environment with ```pipenv shell``` and run server with ```python3 manage.py runserver``` The website will be running on ```localhost 8000```

 ## Planning and Wireframing
-I started this project with an idea in mind then quickly create the wireframe for the first couple page of the website using Indesign and Photoshop.
+I started this project with a rough idea in mind then quickly created the wireframe for the first couple pages of the website using Indesign and Photoshop.

 ### Homepage
 <img  width='100%' src='./images/project4-planning.jpg' alt='project home screen'>